We all have big goals

 A lot of people have tried to talk me out of my big dreams.
 Sometimes for the better, like the time I was on the verge of buying a dolphin charter holiday resort from a woman I met at a retreat when a good friend openly laughed at my idea and talked me out of it.
 A few weeks later we received the news that it burnt down.
 Sometimes, however, for the worst, like the colleagues or bosses convincing me to stay in dead-end jobs or in the same, boring role.

-Here are my top 5 strategies if you too have big goals for 2017 that you want to realize:
+Here are my top 5 strategies if you too have big goals you want to realize:

 1. Start small